 Oil pulling is everywhere!
-Even though it is a technique taken from the ancient tradition of Ayurvedic medicine from 3,000 years ago, it’s recently become a huge trend and is even touted by practically every celebrity on Instagram.
+Even though it is a technique taken from the ancient tradition of Ayurvedic medicine (the traditional Hindu system of medicine, which is based on the idea of balance in bodily systems) from 3,000 years ago, it’s recently become a huge trend and is even touted by practically every celebrity on Instagram.

 What is it?
 Oil pulling is swishing with coconut, sesame, or sunflower oil for about twenty minutes and then spitting it out.
 The internet is full of lofty claims that oil pulling cures eczema, arthritis, gum disease, bad breath, and even whitens your teeth.